-Lower Division Transfer: If you have attempted college level credits beyond the summer immediately following high school graduation, you will need to submit your official high school transcripts AND official college transcripts for all schools attended.
+Lower Division Transfer: If you have attempted college level credits or took an Advanced Placement Test and scored a 3 or higher, you will need to submit your official Advanced Placement Test scores AND/OR official college transcripts for all schools attended.

-Upper Division Transfer: If you have completed a Bachelor degree from a regionally accredited college/university, you will need to submit only your official college transcripts.
+Upper Division Transfer: If you have completed a Bachelor degree from a accredited college/university, you will need to submit only your official college transcripts.
 These must show proof of graduation at the Bachelor degree level.
 You may still be asked to provide proof of high school graduation to satisfy federal financial aid or immigration policies.